hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 Session(config *config.SessionConfig) (DBSession, error)
 ```

-The `Session()` takes `config.SessionConfig` as a parameter which holds the user configuration (user's ID and credentials) and various configuration parameters, such as transaction timeout and query timeout.
+The `Session()` takes `config.SessionConfig` as a parameter that holds the user configuration (user's ID and credentials) and various configuration parameters, such as transaction timeout and query timeout.
 The structure of the `config.SessionConfig` is shown below:

 ```go